cnio-bu/beyondcell/tutorial/visualization/README.md

 ```
 <img src=".img/bortezomib_all_plots.png" width="1000">

-We can also take a look at the behaviour of specific gene expression markers,
+We can also take a look at the behavior of specific gene expression markers,
 such a *PSMA5*, a gene targeted by bortezomib.

 ```r